jgmalcolm/jgmalcolm.github.io/_posts/2014-07-31-grad-school.md

-If you're really interested in something, approach the professor personally and ask for any lecture notes or a book recommendation, and then block off several days to work through the first few chapters and associated problems -- no research, just working through the book and Wikipedia.
+If you're really interested in something, approach the professor personally and ask for any lecture notes or a book recommendation, and then block off several days to work through the first few chapters and associated problems -- no research, just working through the book and [Wikipedia][wikipedia].
 Come back to their office for help.
 I would wager that a professor watching you do this would be ecstatic to see a student with such diligence and true interest.
 You'll likely learn more out of a few focused days rather than some sprinkled one hour lectures and a final.

 Invest in yourself and understanding how you learn, so that you can forever after teach yourself anything you want.